yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 }
 ```

-`async` and `try` blocks essentially end up becoming `do` notation for their
+`async` and `try` become block effects and act like `do` notation for their
-respective monads, and we can take this further.
-Theres no reason to restrict
-this to only function body blocks:
+respective monads.
+We could stop here, and only allow block effects in places
+where you couldnt already put an expression, function body blocks and bare
+blocks.
+Or we can go for maximum consistency and allow block effects in any
+expression with a block:

 ```rust
 let d = if s.is_empty() try {